solid/webid-profile/notes/storage-user-view.md

 A WebID owner MAY add as many public or private storages as they want.

 A WebID owner also has the option to register for a WebID but not have it associated with a storage space.
-The WebID could be used for accessing other people's sites without storing any information under that identity.
+The WebID could be used for accessing other people's sites without storing any information on a site owned by that identity.